zixianwang2022/Megatron-LM/README.md

 This script runs single GPU 223M parameter T5 pretraining.
 As mentioned above, single GPU training is primarily intended for debugging purposes, as the code is optimized for distributed training.

-It follows largely the same format as the previous BERT script with a few notable differences: dimension of key and value matrices (`--kv-channels`), dimension of dense layer in the feed-forward networks (`--ffn-hidden-size`), encoder and decoder sequence lengths (`--encoder-seq-length` and `--decoder-seq-length`), and number of sentinel vocabulary tokens for span masking (`--vocab-extra-ids`).
+It follows largely the same format as the previous BERT script with a few additional arguments to align it with the terminology of the [T5 paper](https://arxiv.org/abs/1910.10683): projection dimensions of key and value matrices (`--kv-channels`), dimension of the dense layer in the feed-forward network (`--ffn-hidden-size`), encoder and decoder sequence lengths (`--encoder-seq-length` and `--decoder-seq-length`), and number of sentinel vocabulary tokens for span masking (`--vocab-extra-ids`).

 <pre>
 CHECKPOINT_PATH=checkpoints/t5_223m